hww/Sound-Bank-Compiler/README.md

 ## Objects creation

-New objects creation starts with object type followed by objects name.
+New object creation starts with object type followed by objects name.
 The objects declaration is required before using

 ## Types
 ```